 Call Lane Strip

 The heart of Call Lane runs from the Corn Exchange to the junction with The Calls, and it has earned itself quite a reputation over the past decade or so as the vibrant heart of Leeds’ nightlife.
-That’s even if you do have to battle your way through the hordes of revellers that pedestrianise the street of a weekend.
+That’s even if you do have to battle your way through the hordes of revellers that pedestrianise the street at a weekend.

 Red’s True Barbecue

 Red’s True Barbecue is a stone-cold Leeds institution, and one that has taken flight to places like Nottingham, Manchester and Liverpool, but their original home is on Leeds’ Call Lane and it’s always packed out with diners hungry for slabs of juicy, marinated meats.

 That’s what Red’s is all about – meat, slow cooked and smoked to give it an intense flavour.
 Their menu will have you drooling, whether it’s the Kansas City Strip Steak, Baby Back Ribs or the double patty Donut Burger with smoked peppered bacon and crispy onions – you’ll soon see why Red’s has come to be regarded as one of the city’s finest exports.
 It can get incredibly busy, but it’s certainly worth the wait.

 Red’s True Barbecue, 1 Cloth Hall Street, Leeds, West Yorkshire, LS1 2HD.

 Jake’s Bar and Still Room

 For over a decade, Jake’s Bar has been a solid force behind Call Lane’s revival into one of the city’s most thriving nightspots.
 Venturing down (or back up) the stairs might not be the easiest or cheapest thing to achieve in high heels or after one of their famous cocktails, but you will not be left short-changed.
 The ‘thank God it’s Friday’ atmosphere is all over the venue, backed up by a soundtrack of dance anthems, classic hip-hop tunes and indie sing-a-longs.